nhjschulz/pyTRLCConverter/tools/README.md

 ## tc2rst

-Used to convert the test cases written with TRLC to the ReStructuredText format.
+Used to convert the test cases written with TRLC to the reStructuredText format.

 [Details](./tc2rst/README.md)